mikejoh/tmux-k8s/README.md

 # The tmux Kubernetes status plugin

 This `tmux` plugin displays your `kubectl` context status information in the status bar.
+Written in Go.

 Example: